 In order to predict an extreme quantile at level $\tau > \tau_0$ from approximation~\eqref{GPD_cond}, we can invert this expression to find

 This shows that an estimate $\hat Q_{\bm x}(\tau)$ of an extreme quantile requires estimates of the intermediate quantile $\hat Q_{\bm x}(\tau_0)$ and of the conditional GPD parameters $\hat \xi(\bm x)$ and $\hat \sigma(\bm x)$ as functions of the predictor vector.
-For the intermediate quantile function we can use any of the existing methods for quantile regression since they work well for this moderate quantile level as discussed above.
-Estimation of the GPD parameters can be done by specifying a parametric or non-parametric model.
+For the intermediate quantile function, we can use any of the existing methods for quantile regression since they work well for this moderate quantile level, as discussed above.
+Estimation of the GPD parameters can be done by specifying a parametric or nonparametric model.
 We will use neural networks for this purpose, which are introduced in the next section.

-The green line in Figure~\ref{f:motivMLP} shows estimates $\hat Q(\tau)$ for different quantile levels $\tau$ using the approximation~\eqref{e:gpdquant} without covariate dependence, with empirical intermediate quantile at $\tau_0 = 90\%$ and GPD parameters estimated with maximum likelihood.
+The green line in Figure~\ref{f:motivMLP} shows estimates $\hat Q(\tau)$ for different quantile levels $\tau$, using the approximation~\eqref{e:gpdquant} without covariate dependence, with empirical intermediate quantile at $\tau_0 = 90\%$ and GPD parameters estimated with maximum likelihood.
 It can be seen that the extrapolation solves the bias issue of empirical methods.

-\subsection{Neural Networks and Conditional Density Estimation}
+\subsection{Neural networks and conditional density estimation}

-The literature on neural networks is vast and existing methods are being improved constantly.
-We concentrate in this section on well-established techniques that are most relevant for our purpose of modeling extreme quantiles.
+The literature on neural networks is vast, and existing methods are being improved constantly.
+We concentrate in this section on well-established techniques that are most relevant for our purpose of modelling extreme quantiles.

-A {multi-layer perceptron (MLP)} or fully-connected feed-forward neural network model is a parametric family of non-linear functions $g_\mathcal{W}: \R^p \rightarrow \R^q$ that map a $p$-dimensional input $\bm x$ to a $q$-dimensional output by
+A {multilayer perceptron (MLP)} or fully-connected feed-forward neural network model is a parametric family of nonlinear functions $g_\mathcal{W}: \R^p \rightarrow \R^q$ that map a $p$-dimensional input $\bm x$ to a $q$-dimensional output by